Itzadrian/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion script is used to remove directories 11-lists script is used to list files in working direction including hidden ones and files in parent directory and /boot directory
-13-symbolic_link is used to create a symbolic link to /bin/ls
+13-symbolic_link is used to create a symbolic link to /bin/ls 14-copy_html script is used to copy only html files to parent directory